sakasikai/blm-mll/source/CommandLineTools.md

-##### Options

-- `-mll MLkNN`

-  set the multi-label learning algorithm as ML-kNN.

-- `-mll_k <number>` `--mll_kNN_k <number>` should be within [1, max_neighbors]

-  number of neighbours of each input instance to take into account

-- `-mll_s <value>` ` --MLkNN_s <value>` default 1.0

-  the smoothing parameter controlling the strength of uniform prior

-  （set to be 1 which yields the Laplace smoothing）

-- `-mll_ifn <number>` `--MLkNN_ignore_first_neighbours <number>`  should be within [1, max_neighbors]

-  number of neighbours of each input instance to take into account

 #### BRkNNa/BRkNNb

 ##### Synopsis

-Binary Relevance multi-label classifier based on k-Nearest Neighbors method.
+*Binary Relevance* multi-label classifier based on k-Nearest Neighbors method.

-The a version of the classifier assigns the labels that are assigned to at least half of the neighbors.
+The *a* version of the classifier assigns the labels that are assigned to at least half of the neighbors.

-The b version of the classifier assigns the most popular m labels of the neighbors, where m is the average number of labels assigned to the object’s neighbors.
+The *b* version of the classifier assigns the most popular $m$ labels of the neighbors, where $m$ is the average number of labels assigned to the object’s neighbors.